parthsarin/main-site/index.md

 * [gibberish](/projects/gibberish) displays idioms in languages that reference another language as "gibberish" (e.g. "That's Greek to me")
 * the [autograder](https://github.com/stanfordpython/autograder) we use for CS 41 has advanced testing capabilities to capture and run student code
 * michael and I built the [Stanford Python website](https://stanfordpython.com/) in React.js with some nice, dynamic routing
-* I'm working on a [data science curriculum](https://docs.google.com/presentation/d/1T-Sac5lAUekTRNtVg8OOC2nXx8SefRZHRK38JCv3V6I/edit) for high schoolers
+* I designed one unit of a [data science curriculum](https://docs.google.com/presentation/d/1T-Sac5lAUekTRNtVg8OOC2nXx8SefRZHRK38JCv3V6I/edit) for high schoolers
-* I work at [CodePath](https://codepath.org/) as an instructor, teaching CS interview skills to mostly FLI & BIPOC college students
+* I worked at [CodePath](https://codepath.org/) as an instructor, teaching CS interview skills to mostly FLI & BIPOC college students

 ## 🌎 social media